jetnew/prompt-experiments/ood.md

 The feedback given now seems to deeply analyze the specific question raised by the essay.

-The 3 cases can be ordered in terms of decreasing open-endedness:
+The 3 cases can be ordered in terms of increasing open-endedness:

 1. Idea Generation: Possibly the least open-ended due to the constraint of "AI startup idea".
 2. Feedback Generation: A short essay that covers fewer bases of a single topic has more room for comments than a long essay that has covered many bases.